How Iran raised Hormuz stakes by capturing ships

 After the US and Israel launched their war on Iran on February 28, Tehran, whose territorial waters extend into the strait, closed the passage to all vessels.
 On March 4, the Islamic Revolutionary Guard Corps (IRGC) said it was in full control of the strait, and ships would need to get clearance from them to pass through it.

-At its narrowest point – just 39km (21 nautical miles) wide – the strait falls entirely within the territorial waters of Iran and Oman.
+At its narrowest point – just 21 nautical miles (equivalent to about 39km) wide – the strait falls entirely within the territorial waters of Iran and Oman.
 Iran insists that legally, that gives it – and Oman – the right to regulate traffic through the strait, even though passage through the waterway has historically been free of restrictions.

-Through its imposition of controls over who passes through Hormuz, Iran has effectively, for almost eight weeks now, determined which vessel can exit the strait into the Gulf of Oman.
+Through its imposition of controls over who passes through Hormuz, Iran has, for almost eight weeks now, determined which vessels can exit the strait into the Gulf of Oman.

-Yet since the US imposed its naval blockade on April 13, its military has in effect controlled which ships can pass from the Arabica Sea into the Gulf through the Strait of Hormuz.
+Yet, since the US imposed its naval blockade on April 13, its military has controlled which ships can pass from the Arabian Sea into the Gulf through the Strait of Hormuz.

-That scenario has left maritime traffic tapped in a situation where rival militaries control the entry and exit points to the strait – and vessels need approval from both to be able to transit.
+That scenario has left maritime traffic trapped in a situation where rival militaries control the entry and exit points to the strait, and vessels need approval from both to be able to transit.

 Iran’s first Hormuz move